Dr B McGovern

 |What will Physics offer you in the future?

-Progression to University in a very wide range of subjects and a variety of careers and professions including engineering, financial services, architecture, computing, human resources, the law, education and research but the list is endless.
+Progression to University in a very wide range of subjects and a variety of careers and professions including engineering, natural sciences, financial services, architecture, computing, human resources, the law, education and research along with many others.